First measurement of $^{30}$S+$\alpha$ resonant elastic scattering for the $^{30}$S($\alpha$,p) reaction rate: Introduction

 The sharp rise of the x-ray fluence is understood to be powered by explosive helium burning on the neutron-deficient side of the Segr\`e chart \cite{1992ARNPS..42...39C,1993SSRv...62..223L,1999JPhG...25R.133W, 2006NuPhA.777..601S,2013PrPNP..69..225P}.
 In a mixed hydrogen and helium shell, the explosive nucleosynthesis initially manifests as a series of ($\alpha$,\,p)(p,\,$\gamma$) reactions on oxygen seed nuclei near the proton drip line ($^{14,15}$O), called the $\alpha$p-process \cite{1981ApJS...45..389W}.
 One such sequence in this burning pathway is

 which continues as

 In this sequence, the ($\alpha$,\,p) reactions proceed through $T_{z}=\frac{N-Z}{2}=-1$ compound nuclei.
-The $\alpha$p-process gives way to the rapid proton-capture process ({\it rp}-process) near the $Z\approx20$ region owing to the ever increasing Coulomb barrier and decreasing ($\alpha$,\,p) $Q$-values.
-Aside from the two protons consumed in the nuclear trajectory from $^{12}$C to $^{14}$O, the $\alpha$p-process is schematically pure helium burning (since the abundance of hydrogen is constant), and it does not include any $\beta^{+}$ decays which tend to hamper the energy generation rate in explosive nucleosynthesis.
+The $\alpha$p-process gives way to the rapid proton-capture process ({\it rp} process) near the $Z\approx20$ region owing to the ever increasing Coulomb barrier and decreasing ($\alpha$,\,p) $Q$ values.
+Aside from the two protons consumed in the nuclear trajectory from $^{12}$C to $^{14}$O, the $\alpha$p process is schematically pure helium burning (since the abundance of hydrogen is constant), and it does not include any $\beta^{+}$ decays which tend to hamper the energy generation rate in explosive nucleosynthesis.

 While a plethora of nuclear processes tend to take place in a given regime of stellar nucleosynthesis, typically the precise rates of only a handful of these processes influence the predicted nature and magnitude of actual astrophysical observables.
 It is these specific nuclear quantities which should be well constrained by laboratory experimentation.
 This general picture is confirmed in XRBs, where the nuclear reaction network includes hundreds of species and thousands of nuclear transmutations.
 Studies have shown that it is only a small subset of these nuclear transmutations which need to be known precisely, as they make a predominant contribution to the nuclear trajectory to higher mass and energy generation \cite{2008ApJS..178..110P}, at least for the examined models.
-The $^{30}$S($\alpha$,\,p) reaction is identified as one such important reaction, contributing more than 5\% to the total energy generation \cite{2008ApJS..178..110P}, influencing the neutron star crustal composition \cite{2006NuPhA.777..601S} relevant to compositional inertia \cite{1980ApJ...241..358T}, moving material away from the $^{30}$S waiting point \cite{1999ApJ...524..434I}, and possibly accounting for double peaked XRBs \cite{2004ApJ...608L..61F}.
-A recent study found the $^{30}$S($\alpha$,\,p) reaction sensitivity in XRBs among the top four in a single zone model \cite{2016ApJ...830...55C}, as well as having a prominent (but unquantified) impact on the burst light curve in a multizone model.
-A firmer understanding of the input nuclear physics for XRB models will allow for more reliable comparison with observations to constrain neutron star binary system properties, such as accretion rate and metallicity, as well as the neutron star radius itself \cite{2007ApJ...671L.141H, 2004ApJ...601..466G, 2006Natur.441.1115O, 2012ApJ...748....5O, 2010ApJ...712..964G, 2012ApJ...749...69Z}.